nf-s/UTAS_SaaS/README.md

 ### Known Issues
 Large file uploads using web client can timeout (without HTTP response).
 This is due to a bug in Jetty web server.

+### Tips
++ NectarCloud defualt user is ubuntu
++ Use PuttyGen to convert private key from .pem to .ppk
++ Use WinSCP to transfer files